1. Get Rid of Hiding Spots and Crevices.

 2. Vacuum and Brush Your Furniture.

+Make sure you make brushing and vacuuming part of your regular cleaning routine.
 Patio furniture is full of corners, ornate edges, and support bars.
 These form the perfect spots for spiders to put nests and start spiderwebs.
-So make sure you make brushing or vacuuming part of your regular schedule.
-If you catch spiderwebs before the spiders start to feel too comfortable, you can prevent large-scale invasions.
+If you are able to remove spider webs before the spiders start to feel too comfortable, you can prevent large-scale invasions.

-Regular applying chemical sprays is another way to keep spiders off the furniture.
-If you want to keep the tabletop and seats free of chemicals, make a peppermint oil spray and apply it every few days.
+Regularly applying chemical sprays is another way to keep spiders off the furniture.
+However, you have to keep in mind that chemical control is not as effective as good sanitation, and neither is it a long-term solution.
+If you want to keep the tabletop and your seats free of chemicals, try making a peppermint oil spray and apply it every few days.